nvladimus/npy2bdv/README.md

 # npy2bdv
- A minimalistic library for writing image stacks (numpy 3d-arrays) into HDF5 files in Fiji BigDataViewer/BigStitcher format.
+ A minimalistic package for writing image stacks (numpy 3d-arrays) into HDF5 files in Fiji BigDataViewer/BigStitcher format.

  Default options are optimized for high-speed writing,